 The Nominating and Corporate Governance Committee is primarily responsible for searching for qualified director candidates for election to the Board and filling vacancies on the Board.
 To facilitate the search process, the Nominating and Corporate Governance Committee may solicit current directors and executives of the Company for the names of potentially qualified candidates or ask directors and executives to pursue their own business contacts for the names of potentially qualified candidates.
 The Nominating and Corporate Governance Committee may also consult with outside advisors or retain search firms to assist in the search for qualified candidates, or consider director candidates recommended by our stockholders.
 Once potential candidates are identified, the Nominating and Corporate Governance Committee reviews the backgrounds of those candidates, evaluates candidates' independence from the Company and potential conflicts of interest and determines if candidates meet the qualifications desired by the Nominating and Corporate Governance Committee for candidates for election as a director.
-Noubar B. Afeyan, Ph.D., one of our Class I Director nominees, was recommended by Flagship Pioneering, one of our significant stockholders.
+John Mendlein, Ph.D., one of our Class II Director nominees, was recommended by Flagship Pioneering, one of our significant stockholders.
+Mary T. Szela and Richard A. Young, Ph.D., also Class II Director nominees, were recommended by our Chief Executive Officer and founding partner and our founding partner, respectively.